 Apparently, although houseboat owners and hotel managers in Srinagar considered the new dress code to be draconian, they were informally forced to implement it.
 They put up prominent notices on their premises asking tourists to dress "appropriately" while in Kashmir.

 What does "appropriately" mean?
-As a general rule, keeping shoulders and legs covered, and not wearing tight clothing is appropriate dress -- not only in Kashmir, but most places in India.
+As a general rule, keeping shoulders and legs covered, and not wearing tight clothing is appropriate dress -- not only in Kashmir but in most places in India.

 The big question though, is should foreign tourists pay attention to the dress code?